ZeidMag/bookshopCakeV4/README.md

 The **`database`** is built with _MySQL_, containing:

 -   Books, Authors, Rents & Users tables.
--   Rent table has a composite key consists of User & Book ids.

 To review the database schema, please refer to the file `db-tables.sql`.